wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/2-features-benefits.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing Return to School portal page with a confirmed appointment.](../media/confirmed-appointment.png)](../media/confirmed-appointment.png#lightbox)

 A building pass will not automatically be created for this user for their confirmed appointment.
 Appointments can be scheduled days in advance and passes are created for same day entry.
 Power Automate would make it possible to automate the creation of this using a flow.
 Additionally, you could consider other automations such as emailing a confirmation of the appointment or reminders for the appointment.
-To learn more about using Power Automate visit this [Learning Path](https://docs.microsoft.com/learn/paths/automate-process-power-automate/?azure-portal=true).
+To learn more about using Power Automate, visit this [Learning Path](https://docs.microsoft.com/learn/paths/automate-process-power-automate/?azure-portal=true).

 ## Dashboards and analytics